fcturan20/TuranLibraries/README.md

 # GFXVulkanBackend
 Test Renderer serves as an GFX API testing project but I want to support Vulkan in GFX too so I should learn Vulkan first, then add support to GFX.

+# RenderGraph
+RenderGraph algorithms are not done yet but general design is decided and commented in the related files.
+I know there are lacking features but I'm trying to workaround them right now (VK_CONCURRENT_MODE for resources for example).
+In the final product, I willl benchmark then decide which feature to delete.
+If you want a quick summary: You define render nodes (Draw Pass, Transfer Pass, Compute Pass).
+Draw Pass render node also has SubDrawPass render nodes which is gonna help you to schedule your draw calls in the same Draw Pass.
+Because all draw calls to a DrawPass will execute async.
+SubDrawPasses are sync point which you define which shader stages to sync.
+You define dependencies between passes (Draw Pass, Transfer Pass, Compute Pass) (you also define if the dependency is to the last frame's pass).
+Each frame you will call some draw operations, barrier operations, copy-upload-download operations, compute operations.
+RenderGraph doesn't check resource usage, you have to define barriers.
+RenderGraph only checks if there is anyworkload for a pass and while using Queues (Command Buffers and semaphores too), workless passes are ignored.
+Abstraction is gonna support multiple queues but I didn't code it yet.